A hung Parliament, what it means to the economy

-The conundrum is not surprising, Universiti Tun Abdul Razak economist Prof Dr Barjoyai Bardai said, adding that it is how democracy works today.
+The conundrum is not surprising, Universiti Tun Abdul Razak economist Prof Dr Barjoyai Bardai said, adding on Nov 20 that it is how democracy works.

-“The new government can be formed without a majority of winning seats, a mixed government of several political parties, and a new coalition emerges,” he told Bernama in an interview.
+“The new government can be formed without a majority of winning seats, a mixed government of several political parties, and a new coalition emerges,” he said in an interview.

 A total of 220 of the 222 parliamentary seats were contested as polling in the Padang Serai parliamentary constituency in Kedah has been postponed to Dec 7 following the death of the Pakatan Harapan (PH-PKR) candidate for Padang Serai, incumbent M.Karupaiya on Wednesday.